avall/AWS-SAA-C03/assets/md/004-VPC-introduction.md

 | Use as Bastion Host? | No                                                  | Yes                                                 |

 ## Bastion hosts
+- A bastion host is an EC2 instance that acts as a secure gateway to access private instances within an AWS VPC (Virtual Private Cloud) environment.
+It is a dedicated server that provides secure access to resources in the private network from outside the VPC.
+The bastion host is often referred to as a jump host or jump server because it is used to jump from the internet into the private network.
+-

 ## Considerations
 - The private subnets are accessible from: